justnonamenoname/lifeticle/readme.md

 1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect
 2) Qualia is detectable as a quantum reverse influence effect

 ​​​​​​​A quantum phenomenon leads to qualia.
-Physicists may start to speculate about which quantum phenomenon it could be.
+Physicists may start to hypothesize about which quantum phenomenon it could be and start creating a model of the qualia generator.

 **Fundamentality in the brain**